purestjs/docs/docs/06-rest-api-config.md

 ## Domain

-Each provider configuration should contain at least one domain in it, though it can also contain multiple domains:
+Each provider configuration should contain at least one domain in it, though it can contain multiple domains:

 ```js
 "google": {